|

 Registers and strings

 Much mm behavior can be configured by registers and strings.
-The
+A

 .nr ident [±]n [i]